hyperstack-org/hyperstack/docs/installation/installation.md

   # set the component base class
   config.component_base_class = 'HyperComponent' # i.e. 'ApplicationComponent'

-  # prerendering is default :off, you should wait until your
+  # prerendering is by default :off.
+You should wait until your
   # application is relatively well debugged before turning on.
   config.prerendering = :off # or :on